Beach Competition Events

 Beach flags were introduced to the Australian titles after the 2nd World War and now feature as one of the most high profile events at the championships.
 Apart from a change of title from "musical flags" to beach flags, little has changed in the event since their introduction.

-The 2km & 1km beach runs are only recent additions to beach program, having been introduced in the mid 2000’s.
+The 2km & 1km beach runs are only recent additions to the beach program, having been introduced in the mid 2000’s.

 Beach Events at Freshwater

 The club enjoyed beach sprint success from the earliest days, winning the Australian Beach Relay championship in 1922-23 and then again in 1925-26.
 The 1926-27 season saw Jack Hegney win the first of his two successive Australian championship titles to go with his two silver medals from the 1922-23 and 1925-26 seasons.

 After the 1920s, success in the beach sprint and beach relay events remained elusive until the 1980s.
 Between 1981 and 2005 a succession of champion sprinters including Michael Gedz, Clayton Kearney, Gary Theodore, Michelle Garnett, Emma Lincoln-Smith & Sam Kiely won a multitude of Branch, State and Australian championships representing the club.

 The club’s first beach flags champion was Robert Pickard who won numerous Branch & State medals and was a two times (1971-72 & 1972-73) Australian Champion and runner-up in 1973-74.
 Sam Kiely was another Australian beach flags champion in the early 2000’s but the club’s most successful flag competitor has been Michelle Garnett who won 5 Australian Championships in the U16 & U18 divisions from 1995-96 to 1998-99.

 The 2km beach run is a relatively new event but the club has still managed to produce Australian champions with Christian Bate successful in the U15 event in 2005-06 and Peter Jacobs winning the Open event in 2006/07.